-We examine in the next subsection the latitudinal dependence of intensification rate (denoted IR) at a series of fixed SSTs.
-Then, in the subsequent subsection that follows, we highlight the SST dependence of IR at a fixed latitude.
+We examine in subsection 3.1 the latitudinal dependence of intensification rate (denoted IR) for a series of fixed SSTs.
+Then, in subsection 3.2, we highlight the SST dependence of IR at a fixed latitude.
 An interpretation of these results is given in section 4.